sathyamoorthyio/portfolio-simple-website/README.md

 Beginner-friendly code structure

 🔗 Visit My Portfolio
-Click here to view the live website
+Click here to view the live website[Link]

 This project reflects my foundational skills in front-end development and serves as a personal introduction on the web.